 Requests for paper copies

-Can i request paper copies of the website and will it cost me money?
+Can I request paper copies of the website and will it cost me money?
 Yes, you can request paper copies of the school website and they will be provided free of charge.
-Please email Jenny Chapman and make your request clear.
+Please email Alleisha Little and make your request clear.